Blood From The Ceiling Helps Police Uncover Apparent Murder-Suicide Of Sally And Nicholas Mantzouranis

 Fox News reports that several calls were made to the police when the shots were initially fired, but there was obviously no response from the police until the follow-up welfare check was made on Sunday.

-As is often the case in these scenarios the couple was described as being a quiet, with neighbors saying they did not appear to have many visitors.
+As is often the case in these scenarios, the couple was described as being quiet, with neighbors saying they did not appear to have many visitors.

-A neighbor, Dylan Eggleston, had been wondering what was going on in his neighbor’s apartment, coming outside during the commotion, with Crime-scene investigators going into both the Mantzouranis’ apartment and the one next door, where the bullet was found.
+A neighbor, Dylan Eggleston, had been wondering what was going on in his neighbor’s apartment, coming outside during the commotion, with crime-scene investigators going into both the Mantzouranis’ apartment and the one next door, where the bullet was found.

-The neighbor who raised the initial alarm has not be named, but she has mentioned that the whole scenario has left her worried, and has no doubt led to plenty of extra attention to herself and the whole apartment complex.
+The neighbor who raised the initial alarm has not been named, but she has mentioned that the whole scenario has left her worried, and has no doubt led to plenty of extra attention to herself and the whole apartment complex.

-While the case is apparently a murder-suicide the police are not closing the book and have called for anyone with information to call the Margate Police Department on 954-972-7111.
+While the case is apparently a murder-suicide, the police are not closing the book and have called for anyone with information to call the Margate Police Department on 954-972-7111.